falcon-computing/genome-release/deploy/aws/scripts/README.md

-# Submitting Jobs to Falcon Genomics Image on AWS
+# Submitting Benchmarking Jobs to Falcon Genomics Image on AWS

 ## Pre-requisites
 To perform the performance test in the AWS instance, the following need to be in place: